sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

-When visually modifying the set of trials labeled for rejection in the window above, all the *current rejection measure* are affected and are reflected in the main rejection window after you press the *UPDATE MARKS* button.
+When visually modifying the set of trials labeled for rejection in the window above, all the *current rejection measures* are affected and are reflected in the main rejection window after you press the *UPDATE MARKS* button.